-Coaching begins with an assumption that the client is highly knowledgeable about the nature of her or his own personal and professional development.
-The coach draws on the client’s wisdom through inquiry, curiosity, and challenges that help the client stretch into their full capacities.
+Coaching begins with an assumption that the client is highly knowledgeable about the nature of their own personal and professional development.
+The coach draws on the client’s wisdom through inquiry and curiosity to help the client stretch into their full capacities.
 Coaching is attentive to the client’s cognitive, physical, and emotional self as well as how those qualities are expressed through language and behavior.
 The coach also seeks to understand the organizational culture and systems (including policies and practices) where the client works in order to better support the client’s professional development.
 Coaching is distinct from consulting, advising, therapy, or counseling.

 · Think about the larger agenda or priorities that you hope to address.

 · Take time before each session to determine what you want to achieve during the session.

 · Treat coaching as a valuable investment with an intentional focus and be ready to engage and take meaningful actions.